coder-girl-becca/vote-analyzer/README.md

 Requires `numpy`, `pandas`, `scipy`.
 No other dependencies.

-## How to feed Claude this for a new analysis

-In a chat where this script is in the project files, just say something like:

-> "Run a vote-method analysis for [county/district] [election year] [race].
-Pull the data from the county clerk's cumulative results PDF if available, otherwise the KY State Board of Elections recap sheets."

-Claude should be able to fetch the source, transcribe vote counts into the script's input format, run it, and interpret the output.

 ## Where to find the data (Kentucky)

 - **State summary (county totals only, 2-bucket "Absentee" + "Total"):**